 In fact, I often tell cloth diaper beginners who are shopping for cloth diapers to not think of them as a uniform, using all the same style all the time, but to think of them as a wardrobe — sometimes you need a gown, sometimes you need a pair of sweat pants.

 Understanding the Different Types of Cloth Diapers

-So which one is right for you?
+So which type of cloth diaper is right for you?
 Let’s start by taking a quick look at the options.

 - All-in-One (AIO) diapers are the easiest option at the changing table and are great for reluctant spouses or grandparents who are going to appreciate the open-and-go convenience of disposables.
 In an all-in-one diaper, everything you need is sewn right onto the diaper, ready to go, so there’s no folding, stuffing, or pinning required.
 You simply put it one and take it off it as you would a disposable, except you throw it in the wash instead of the garbage.